geekonamotorcycle/garden-solar-project/inventory.md

 5ft of Red 12 AWG Solid Core
 5ft of Black 12 AWG Solid Core

-## Gland Seal
+## Gland Sealant

-DAP ultra Clear flexible all purpose sealant
+DAP ultra Clear flexible all purpose sealant.
+I wil seal up the glands when complete using this product.

 ## LED Strings

+These will be interwoven with the string trellis that my jamine vine is growing on.
+We are starting with 2 sets, but we will expand to 5 or more eventually.
+They will be connected using the water proof connectors listed below and will recieve power through an appropriatly sized DC breaker.

 I have 2 of these, but willl expand to 5
 BTF-LIGHTING WS2811 Diffused Digital RGB LED Pixel String Light 12mm Individually Addressable Round LED Module